sarunya/async-lodash/README.md

 # async-lodash
+Extended from lodash to make it work with async/await.
+This has all properties of lodash.
-collections/object utilities with async/await support
+Collections/object utilities with async/await support.

 # Usage In Nodejs